Multi-region support in Cloud Files

 MyRackspace and Cloud Control Panel users can also take advantage of the multi region feature.
 When you create a container, choose the data center where you would like it.
 Your control panel will reflect the location of your container.

 The following screenshots illustrate this new capability:

 Cloud Control Panel - Upload Files or click the Containers link in the breadcrumb trail to see your container list.

 Our API users will also see changes in their Service Catalog, which now shows multiple endpoints for “object store”:

 Cloud Files does NOT automatically replicate data across regions.
 Customers who would like to have their data in both places should ensure PUTs are done to both endpoints and they will be charged for data stored in both locations along with related bandwidth charges.

 All customers existing previous to September 1, 2012 had their current region set as their “default", which orders it first in the list of endpoints when authenticating against Cloud Files using our Auth 1.1 or 2.0 APIs.
 Customers using Auth 1.0 will still only have a single endpoint returned.

-If you have customers around the world, don’t forget that you can deliver your content rapidly with Akamai’s Content Delivery Network (CDN), which caches content at global edge locations and saves users time because the requested content is received from within the region instead of coming from the origin server in Dallas or Chicago.
+If you have customers around the world, don’t forget that you can deliver your content rapidly with Akamai’s Content Delivery Network (CDN), which caches content at global edge locations and saves users time because the requested content is received from within the region instead of coming from the origin data center.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License